Unleash Innovation Lab

 Our group decided to work on low-cost mobility solutions: specifically, how to help wheelchair-bound children safely explore the outside world in low-income neighborhoods where uneven roads and crumbling infrastructure make it difficult for them to leave the house.

-An urban beekeeper, a women's rights activist and a blockchain expert were just a few of the amazing people I had the honour of meeting at the Unleash Conference in Singapore.
+An urban beekeeper, a women's rights activist and a blockchain expert were just a few of the amazing people I had the honor of meeting at the Unleash Conference in Singapore.

 Unleash brings together talents from a diverse array of backgrounds and expertise united in addressing the world's most pressing issues and ensuring sustainable and